FOSSforlife/writings/simplicity.md

 This is a valuable observation, not just for developing software, but also for using software.
 It's not quite the UNIX philosophy of "each application does one thing and does it well" - lots of applications do many things well - but rather about using tools that are reilable, interoperable, composable, and ideally work across devices.

 Simplicity can be applied to every aspect of life.
-In fact, this collection of texts that you're looking at is the result of me wanting to make _blogging_ more simple (after trying Medium, Substack, Ghost, WriteFreely, Notion, Quartz, and Obsidian Publish).
+In fact, this collection of texts that you're looking at is the result of me wanting to make _blogging_ more simple (after trying platforms such as Medium, Substack, Ghost, WriteFreely, Notion, Quartz, and Obsidian Publish).
 It's just some Markdown files, hosted on a website that I don't have to build, maintain, or style, written in a format where I don't feel any pressure to consistently provide updates or "market" myself.
 Is it flashy, interactive, engaging?
 No. But it _works_, because it's _simple_.

 ## Tools I Use

 ### Obsidian

 This is my favorite app of all time.
 At its core, it is just a nice-looking WYSIWYG Markdown text editor.
-But once you understand its simple primitives - tags, wikilinks, and properties - you can transform it into a powerhouse.
-I use it as a second brain
+But once you understand its _simple_ primitives - tags, wikilinks, and properties - you can transform it into a powerhouse.

 - **Platforms:** Linux, macOS, Windows, iOS, Android
 - **Reliability:** Unfortunately it is not [open source](<open source.md>), so technically it could become abandonware and no one would be able to carry on its legacy (at least not in the form of its codebase).
 However, development is highly unlikely to stop anytime soon.
 There's a passionate community around it, the lead developer Steph Ango cares a lot about the project, and the team seems to be making good money via their Sync and Publish services and through donations.
 Plus, worst case scenario, you can just use a different Markdown editor!
 You can't say the same for data stored in Google Docs, Notion, or Apple Notes.